kokkos/kokkos-tools/README.md

 + **[[KernelFilter|KernelFilter]]:**

-   A tool which is used in conjunction with analysis tools, to restrict them to a subset of the application.
+   A tool that is used in conjunction with analysis tools, to restrict them to a subset of the application.

 ### Memory Analysis
 + **[[MemoryHighWater|MemoryHighWater]]:**